Milwaukee’s Premier Foot & Ankle Specialists & Orthopedic Surgeon

 The foot doctors of Advanced Foot & Ankle of Wisconsin work out of five Milwaukee-area podiatry clinics and maintain relationships with local hospitals in the Milwaukee area.

-With podiatry clinics in Milwaukee, Greenfield, Brookfield, Franklin and Burlington, our foot doctors treat patients living in Waukesha, New Berlin, West Allis, Greendale, Hales Corners, Cudahy, Town of Lake, St. Francis, West Milwaukee, South Milwaukee, Bay View, Walker's Point and the surrounding areas.
+With podiatry clinics in Milwaukee, Greenfield, Brookfield and Burlington, our foot doctors treat patients living in Waukesha, New Berlin, West Allis, Greendale, Hales Corners, Cudahy, Town of Lake, St. Francis, West Milwaukee, South Milwaukee, Bay View, Walker's Point and the surrounding areas.

 Milwaukee doctors for knee pain, foot pain & ankle pain